QEC-pages/QDistRnd/README.md

 strongly recommended.

 ## Installation
-As of February 2022, the `QDistRnd` package is not distributed with a standard installation of `GAP`.
+Starting with GAP.4.13.0, the `QDistRnd` package is distributed with a standard installation of `GAP`.

 To install the package permanently, download the latest released version from [releases](https://github.com/QEC-pages/QDistRnd/releases/)